Lincoln Park, Colorado

 Lincoln Park is a census-designated place (CDP) located in and governed by Fremont County, Colorado, United States.
 The CDP is a part of the Cañon City, CO Micropolitan Statistical Area.
-The population of the Lincoln Park CDP was 3,546 at the United States Census 2010.
+The population of the Lincoln Park CDP was 3,934 at the United States Census 2020.
 The Cañon City post office (Zip Code 81212) serves the area.

+History

 Geography

 Lincoln Park is located in eastern Fremont County.
 It is bordered to the north and west by Cañon City, the county seat, and to the southeast by Brookside.

 The former incorporated town of Prospect Heights now lies within the Lincoln Park CDP.

 The Lincoln Park CDP has an area of 9.804 km2, including 0.0011 km2 of water.